moizKachwala/Angular2-Quick-start-application-tours-of-heroes/README.md

-# Basic Angular2 Quick Start Application with TypeScript and Gulp
+# Basic Angular2 QuickStart Application with TypeScript and Gulp

 ## Introduction